-This Service is Funded by Croydon Clinical Commissioning Group and Croydon Council; delivered by a partnership between Croydon BME Forum, Off the Record and Healing Waters
+This Service is Funded by Croydon Clinical Commissioning Group and delivered by a partnership between Croydon BME Forum and Off the Record.

-The Community Development Worker’s (CDW’s)Service works with Black Minority Ethnic (BME) service users and local voluntary and statutory organisations who provide services to BME individuals.
+The Community Development Worker’s (CDW’s)Service works with Black Minority Ethnic (BME) service users, local voluntary and statutory organisations who provide services to BME individuals.